 How to Tie a Bow Tie

-Learning how to tie a bow tie is a rite of passage on the journey to becoming a true gentleman.
+Learning how to tie a bow tie is regarded by some as a rite of passage on the journey to becoming a true gentleman.
 Tying a bow can be difficult the first few times and takes practice to master.
 Ties.com has made the job a little easier with this easy to follow bow tie infographic.

 Five Bow Tie Shapes You Should Know